dansheffler/dtsheffler.com/_teaching/phl211/syllabus.md

 - to learn an appreciation for major philosophers' contributions to the Western philosophical tradition;
-- to understand the primary questions, terminology, and theories in ancient and medieval philsophy;
+- to understand the primary questions, terminology, and theories in ancient and medieval philosophy;
 - to learn to carefully read philosophical texts with a critical eye;
 - to gain the capacity to communicate difficult